SEMICeu/SDG-sandbox/process_and_method/stakeholders/README.md

 This section describes the stakeholders identified in the process of developing data models along with their roles and responsibilities.

-The shared goal of [developing a set of common data models [...] that best serves the interests of the SDG regulation and the Member States (MS)](https://github.com/SEMICeu/SDG-sandbox#data-semantics-formats--quality) is broken down in [different phases](https://github.com/SEMICeu/SDG-sandbox/tree/master/process_and_method/methodology).
+The shared goal of [developing a set of OOTS data models for specific evidence types [...] that best serves the interests of the SDG regulation and the Member States (MS)](https://github.com/SEMICeu/SDG-sandbox#data-semantics-formats--quality) is broken down in [different phases](https://github.com/SEMICeu/SDG-sandbox/tree/master/process_and_method/methodology).
 These different phases are executed by distinct groups, which are described below.

 ### Authority
 Final decision owner regarding the results of development of the data models in cases where no consensus could be reached.